swiftype/app-search-rails-tutorial/README.md

 # App Search Rails Tutorial

 This tutorial will guide you through adding a simple search feature to a Ruby on Rails application using Swiftype's App Search.
+If you'd rather look over the finished product, take a look at the branch named [complete](https://github.com/swiftype/app-search-rails-tutorial/tree/complete).

 ## Setup